nenyeokanumee/cybersecurity-portfolio/02-networking/3-networking-fundamentals/README.md

 Here is how defence in depth works;

-Layer 1 Email Filtering: Blocks 90% of phishing emails automatically\
+Layer 1 Email Filtering: Blocks 90% of phishing emails automatically.\
 Layer 2 Security Training: 8 trained employees recognised this threat and reported it.
-2 clicked on the phishing link\
+2 clicked on the phishing link.\
 Layer 3 Web Filter: Blocks malicious websites for 1.
 1 was able to reach the malicious site.\
 Layer 4 Endpoint Protection: Antivirus attempts to detect and block downloaded malware.
 If it escapes detection, it moves to the next layer.\
 Layer 5: If malware defeats the antivirus, EDR comes in to isolate the endpoint.\
-Layer 6: Network Segmentation: Even if the malware works, it can only access that subnet\
+Layer 6: Network Segmentation: Even if the malware works, it can only access that subnet.\
 Layer 7: Backups: If ransomware encrypts files, clean backups allow recovery; no ransom payment needed.\
 Result: What targeted 100 employees results in zero data loss because of the multiple layers of defence.